CloudLabsAI-Azure/hack-in-a-day-challenges/unified-data-foundation-with-fabric/challenge-4.md

 - Customer, geography, and time dimensions created
 - Fact tables for flights and transactions created
 - Business KPI table for customer value analysis
-- All tables saved to Gold layer with Delta Lake format
+- All tables saved to the Gold layer with the Delta Lake format
 - Analytics queries return meaningful insights
 - Tables visible in OneLake catalog